wites/sample-scripts/README.md

 # sample-scripts

-This is just a repository for scripts I used to develop areas of the websites I'm developing.
+This is just a repository for scripts I used to develop areas of the website I'm developing.